Solo Stove – The Only Fire Pit You Need

 Yes!
 The fire burns hot, warming the surrounding area.

 Aside from hot dogs and marshmallows, it is not suitable for cooking directly on the stove.
 The interior cannot easily be cleaned out if food or grease is dropped in.
-You can however use a grate and a pot, or purchase a tripod to hold a pot above.
+One of the best methods to cook over a Solo Stove is with a pot, held up by the tripod accessory above the fire.

 While it’s not entirely smoke free, there is very little smoke put off by the Solo Stove.
 It creates a more comfortable experience around the fire, without smoke blowing in anyone’s eyes!
 Bonus: your clothes won’t smell like smoke either.